 - What is the impact of a client upgrade failing?

-- Cache: C:\Windows\ccmcache
+- Software cache: C:\Windows\ccmcache

 - Control Panel Applet: Control Panel\System and Security\Configuration Manager

 - For log review, get a copy of “CMTrace.exe”:

 Client = Yes in the console means:

 - Computer meets Prereqs: WolfTech AD joined, has WolfTech machine certs, in DNS

 - Agent installed and has performed first inventory